amsantac/amsantac-site/_posts/2016-12-11-skywatch-r.md

 ```
 <br>

 For this function, only two arguments are needed, a data.frame resulting from `querySW` and the index (row) for the corresponding dataset.
-(For using the `getPolygon` function, please [install the development version 0.5-1 from GitHub].
-This update will be uploaded to CRAN soon) After the polygon is extracted, one can easily visualize it with a package such as mapview, for instance:
+After the polygon is extracted, one can easily visualize it with a package such as mapview, for instance:

 ```r
 library(mapview)